 Here he describes certain virtues which can be a source of condemnation to someone with a sensitive conscience.
-This is especially the case if you have been accused of different times of “pride” because of your “bible knowledge” (which is really just your pursuit of the truth).
-That be a source of condemnation.
 You may be tempted to look at these verses and says, “that’s not me at all!”

 This sounds similar to the exhortation in chapter one where he told them to stand fast in one spirit, with one mind striving together for the faith of the Gospel.
 However, this is more in the living and in the fellowship.
 He is not talking about the fight here; he is talking about your relationships to each other where you are not dealing with the adversaries but with the family in Christ.

 Php 2:3-8 Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.
 (4) Look not every man on his own things, but every man also on the things of others.